janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 1. **BOSWR + MEGNet** @zuo_accelerating_2021 - BOWSR uses a symmetry-constrained Bayesian optimizer (BO) with a surrogate energy model (here MEGNet) to perform an iterative exploration-exploitation-based search of the potential energy landscape.
 The high sample count needed to explore the PES with BO makes this by far the most expensive model.

-   The high sample count needed to explore the PES makes this type of "DFT-free" structure relaxation by far the most expensive model.
+   The high sample count needed to explore the high-dimensional PES makes this type of "DFT-free" structure relaxation by far the most expensive model.

 ## Results